 About THE SERVICE

 My name is Mairi, and I am a fully qualified integrative counsellor, registered with BACP.
-My work with Alloa Counselling is all on-line.
+My work with Paisley Counselling is all on-line.

-I have experience working with clients in private, charitable, and school settings.
-My approach is integrative, with a strong person-centered basis, which means I will use different modalities of counselling to best fit your personal needs and goals.
+I have experience of working with clients in private, charitable, and school settings.
+My approach is integrative, with a strong person-centred basis, which means I will use different modalities of counselling to best fit your personal needs and goals.

-As well as working with adults on a range of issues, I have also done advanced training in counselling children and young people.
+As well as working with adults, I have advanced training in counselling children and young people.